pxp9/pxp9.github.io/content/articles/async-processing.md

 ---
-title : 2.
-Fang, Async background processing for rust date : 2022-05-07
+title : 1.
+Fang, async background processing for Rust date : 2022-08-08
 categories: [rust]
 images:
 - https://raw.githubusercontent.com/ayrat555/ayrat555.github.io/43a8987eb81927afc3fc8c8e42cfd41e4a091462/images/2022-08-08-factory.png
-summary: Async background processing for rust with tokio and postgres published : false
+summary: Async background processing for rust with tokio and postgres published : true
 ---

-## Introduction

 Even though the first stable version of Rust was released in 2015, there are still some holes in its ecosystem for solving common tasks.
 One of which is background processing.